Moderate Party (New Jersey): 2022 election

-In 2022, the party made its first nomination, in the 7th congressional district race, of incumbent Representative Tom Malinowski.
+In 2022, the party made its first, and so far only, nomination in the 7th congressional district race, of incumbent Representative Tom Malinowski.
 He welcomed its support, writing that it represented an “alliance between Democrats of all stripes, independents and moderate Republicans.”
 However, the party's nominating petition for Malinowski was ruled invalid by Tahesha Way, the Secretary of State of New Jersey.

 The New Jersey Republican State Committee and Malinowski's opponent, Thomas Kean Jr., criticized the Moderate Party, claiming that the party was created in an attempt to subvert voters.
 The party was criticized for benefiting from an expenditure made by the titular political action committee, the Moderate Party Independent Fund, which received funds from Nancy Pelosi's House Majority PAC.
 The party has also been criticized by the National Republican Campaign Committee for its association with Sue Altman, former director of the New Jersey Working Families Party.
 Kean defeated Malinowski, 51.5% to 48.5%.
 In 2024 Kean would be re-elected, beating Altman, who was the Democratic candidate, 51.9% to 46.3%.